Help When You Need It

 Who may use the Service?

 Help When You Need It is funded by Bristol City Council and is for older people who live within the Bristol boundaries, are over the age of 55 years, and in need of support (including mental health and substance misuse issues).
+This service is available to tenants not living in a Brunelcare property.

 It is for people who require support to: